Sadhana is the foundation of living yoga, the well from which we draw as students and teachers on the path.

 The immersion can be taken for 20 continuing education hours through Yoga Alliance or as an elective for Janet's teacher training programs.

-Enrollment for the 2023 offering of this course will open on December 15, 2023.
-Payment options will include sliding scale rates and partial scholarship options.
+Enrollment for the 2024 offering will open on December 26, 2023.
+We anticipate full tuition will be $388, and as always, we will offer payment plans, sliding scale rates and partial scholarships.

 Janet’s studentship began at 17 under the meditation teachings of Prem Rawat.
 His reverence for simplicity and finding joy in the rise and fall of life live on in her practice and teaching today.
 In 1996, she traveled to India, the birthplace of her grandfather, and became dedicated to the path of yoga.
 Janet blends the alchemy of her own practice with decades of studentship.
 She aspires not to teach but to allow the practice to emanate from her, letting awareness blend with movement and breath.
 Based in Bali and San Francisco, she leads immersions, retreats, workshops and more.